cursivedgreat/NYTopStories/README.md

 pod install
 ```

-Once completed, run the command
+Once completed, run the command (Can be skipped as code contains installed pod and api key)

 ```bash
 open NYTopStories.xcworkspace